rmishgoog/google-cloud-run-multi-regional/README.md

 ```
 _Wait for the terraform provisioning to finish.
 By the end of terraform execution, you have your multi-regional Cloud Run service behind a global HTTP(S) load balancer, with a domain name assigned and TLS certificates associated.
 TLS termination will take place at the global load balancer which acts as a proxy to your Cloud Run services.
 In this example we are in fact using Terraform to provision TLS certificates for the domain we reserved._

-_The process of provisioning certificates (we are using Google managed certificates in this example), associating to the domain (after domain is visible) and configuring it on the global load balancer may take some time, in certain cases up to 30 minutes, during this time, you will see the status of certificates as "PROVISIONING" before it finally turns to "ACTIVE".
-So, best thing to do here is to wait, similarly it may take a few minutes for changes to propagate to all the GFEs world-wide associating the IP to your global load balancing proxy before your webapp becomes available._
+_The process of provisioning certificates (we are using Google managed certificates in this example), associating to the domain (after domain is visible) and configuring it on the global load balancer may take some time, in certain cases up to 30-40 minutes, during this time, you will see the status of certificates as "PROVISIONING" before it finally turns to "ACTIVE".
+So, best thing to do here is to wait, similarly it may take a few minutes for changes to propagate to all the GFEs world-wide and associating the IP to your global load balancing proxy before your webapp becomes available._

 _So, just don't panic!
 Go, get yourself some coffee or take a brisk 10-15 minutes walk, after you are back, try accessing your service at:_